LESSON LIFESAVER Activity

 HARVEST – JESUS CHRIST’S SECOND COMING

-• Read with the children Matthew 13:15.
-Ask them what we should do with our eyes, ears, and hearts?
+• Read with the youth Matthew 13:15.
+Ask them what we should do with our eyes, ears, and hearts.
 Ask them how they apply to the parables.
 (If we truly hear the word of God, see the truth, and do what Jesus wants us to do, whom will we be like in these parables?